kala13x/magtisun/README.md

 Software has invisible password input for security reasons.

 ###Login
-If you dont want to type your username and password everytime when you launch magtisun, you can just login in application and magtisun will crypt and save your user information in templorary file in your /tmp/ directory.
-Because of known security reasons, that password must not be seen to others, magtisun crypts key before it saves it to file.
+If you dont want to type your username and password everytime when you launch magtisun, you can just login in application with parameter -l and magtisun will crypt and save your user information in templorary file at your /tmp/ directory.
+Because of known security reason, that password must not be visible for others, magtisun crypts key before it saves it to file.
 If you do cat of that file, you will not be able to see password.
-File will be something like that:
+String in file will be something like that:
 ```
 ����������������
 ```
-Wen you launch application afther login, magtisun will decrypt this file to get user and password for authorisation on magtiofun.
-If you done everything and you dont need logined session, you can just logout from application with command:
+When you launch application after login, magtisun will decrypt this file to get user and password for authorisation at magtiofun.
+If you done everything and you dont need logged in session, you can just logout from application with command:
 ```
 magtisun -o
 ```
-This command will remove templorary file where is saved your encrypted key.
+This command will remove templorary file where your encrypted key is saved.

 ###Compilation